openearth/xbeach-test-python/docs/project.rst

 When everything is run in Xbeach the following step is to analyse the results, using the analyze_this.py.
 Here every run is subjected to a series of checks to see if the results are satisfactory, performed by checks.py.
-Every check gets a code 0 when the result is satisfactory, 1 when the check is run but the result is not satisfacty and 2 when the check was performed correctly.
+Every check gets a code 0 when the result is satisfactory, 1 when the check is run but the result is not satisfacty and 2 when the check was not performed correctly.
 These codes are stored in a SQL type database using the script database.py.
-The checks and database files are also shared amongst the different daignostic tests.
+The checks and database files are also shared amongst the different diagnostic tests.
-At last the existence of a basic logfile should be mentioned.
+At last the existence of basic logfiles should be mentioned.

 .. _fig-scripts-structure-overview: